i-l-s-e/project_github_microcrede_IVD_MD/doc/cheetcheat.md

 ## tags

-`git tag <current branch-commit tag>`: to tag the current commit and branch where you are located, will be available on github with its corresponding zip file once pushed.
+`git tag -a <tag> -m "my version 1.4"`: to tag the current commit and branch where you are located, will be available on github with its corresponding zip file once pushed.
 It is used to tag different versions of a project (v1, v1.2 etc).
 You can add many tag to the same commit.

-`git tag <tag> <commit ID>`
+`git tag <tag> <specific commit ID>`

 `git push --tag`